andrewdpoh/Bamboo_Docs/docs/evasion.md

 **Description**

 EDRSilencer, created by [netero1010](https://github.com/netero1010) is an [open-source](https://github.com/netero1010/EDRSilencer) evasion tool designed for disrupting Endpoint Detection and Response (EDR) systems.
 It leverages Windows Filtering Platform (WFP) APIs, which allows a program developer to create network filtering software that can examine, modify and stop network traffic.
-EDRSilencer uses the WFP to prevent EDR agents and processes from connecting and reporting security events with their servers, effectively disabling the EDR’s threat detection capabilities of the EDR.
+EDRSilencer uses the WFP to prevent EDR agents and processes from connecting and reporting security events with their servers, effectively disabling the EDR's threat detection capabilities of the EDR.
 The tool currently supports Elastic EDR, among other popular EDR solutions.

 **Implementation**

-In the [original code's](https://github.com/netero1010/EDRSilencer/blob/main/EDRSilencer.c) main function, it checks if the user inputs the correct number of command-line arguments and performs different actions based on the argument’s value:
+In the [original code's](https://github.com/netero1010/EDRSilencer/blob/main/EDRSilencer.c) main function, it checks if the user inputs the correct number of command-line arguments and performs different actions based on the argument's value:

 | Arguments            | Description                                                     |
 | -------------------- | --------------------------------------------------------------- |